Next Start

 Pursue a Career in Metal Fabrication

-By experiencing these processes, students at UTI gather knowledge and experience that can be taken into different sectors.
-The Engineering and Fabrication course in the program covers the specifics of fabrication.
+The Engineering & Fabrication course in the program covers the specifics of fabrication.
 This course helps students learn how to read blueprints and acquire the right math skills for the planning and fabrication of projects.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.